cmoses8626/innovation-workshop/README.md

-# innovation-workshop
+# Innovation Workshop slides
-Slides for the Innovation Workshop
+Slides for the Innovation Workshop.
+Feel free to fork and adapt these slides to your needs.